 The Board approved changes to several Rules in the DCCOA Rules and Regulations document at the July 26, 2018 meeting, the details of which are presented below for DCCOA Member information.
-A written copy of the new Rules can be mailed to a Member upon request to Marsh Landing.
+A written copy of the new Rules can be mailed to a Member upon request to the property management company.

 The current Rules and Regulations document does not address Common Property and as such, a new rule will be added and numbered Rule 28.
 Below is the new Rule 28 language: